-- Advise the Independent Safeguarding Authority where a member of staff has been disciplined or dismissed as a result of the allegations being founded.
+- Advise the Independent Safeguarding Authority where a member of staff has been disciplined or dismissed because of the allegations being founded.

-Our safeguarding arrangements are reported on an annual basis to the Directors and our Safeguarding policy is reviewed annually, in order to keep it updated in line with local and national guidance/legislation.
+Our safeguarding arrangements are reported on an annual basis to the Board and our Safeguarding policy is reviewed annually, to keep it updated in line with local and national guidance/legislation.
 There will be an automatic place on the agenda for Safeguarding at both Club Board and Charity Board meetings.

 Mobile Phones and Cameras

-Exeter City Football Club has policies and procedures in place with regard to the use of mobile phones and cameras in the settings and on visits etc.
+Exeter City FITC has policies and procedures in place about the use of mobile phones and cameras in the settings and on visits etc.

 Related Setting Policies

-‘Safeguarding covers more than the contribution made to child protection in relation to individual children.
-It also encompasses issues such as child health and safety, bullying and a range of other issues, for example, arrangements for meeting the medical needs of children, providing first aid, setting security, drugs and substance misuse, etc. It includes vulnerable adults and those at risk because of drugs, alcohol and substance misuse.
+‘Safeguarding covers more than the contribution made to child protection in relation to individual children or vulnerable adult.
+It also encompasses issues such as child health and safety, bullying and a range of other issues, for example, arrangements for meeting the medical needs of children, providing first aid, setting security, drugs, alcohol and substance misuse, etc. It includes vulnerable adults and those at risk because of drugs, alcohol and substance misuse.

 There may also be other safeguarding issues that are specific to the local area or population’